1996 Campeonato Brasileiro Série A

-The 1996 Campeonato Brasileiro Série A was the 40th edition of the Campeonato Brasileiro Série A, was played between August 8 and December 15, 1996.
-It had 24 teams and divided into two stages.
+The 1996 Campeonato Brasileiro Série A was the 40th edition of the Campeonato Brasileiro Série A. It ran from August 8 to December 15, 1996.
+It was contested by 24 teams and divided into two stages.
 In the first one, every team played against each other once.
-After 23 rounds, top eight clubs qualified to next stage, and the bottom two were supposed to be relegated, but CBF decided to keep Fluminense and Bragantino in Série A after the season was over due to the leak of transcripts of recorded telephone conversations broadcast in TV Globo suggested that, during the 1996 season, Atlético-PR and Corinthians general managers Mario Celso Petraglia and Alberto Dualib had conversations with the head of officials of Brazilian football to influence referee appointments.
-The scandal resulted in a mild individual punishment only, not like similar scandal in Italy where Juventus was relegated and others important clubs were punished.
+After 23 rounds, the top eight clubs qualified for the next stage, and the bottom two were supposed to be relegated, but CBF decided to keep Fluminense and Bragantino in Série A after the season was over.
+This decision followed a leak of recorded telephone conversation transcripts broadcast in TV Globo, suggesting that, during the 1996 season, Atlético-PR general manager Mario Celso Petraglia and Corinthians general manager Alberto Dualib had conversations with Brazilian football officials to influence referee appointments.
+The scandal resulted in mild individual punishments only.

-Final stage was played in elimination system with home-and-away matches.
-The club with better record during first stage had the advantage to qualify in case of a draw.
+The final stage was played in elimination system with home-and-away matches.
+The club with better record during the first stage had the advantage to qualify in case of a draw.
 In the end, Grêmio won their second championship in history based on this rule.
-They were defeated by runners-up Portuguesa 2–0 at Morumbi Stadium, but came back on second leg, winning by the same score at their home ground, Olímpico Stadium in Porto Alegre.
+They were defeated by runners-up Portuguesa 2–0 at Morumbi Stadium, but came back in the second leg, winning by the same score at their home ground, Olímpico Stadium in Porto Alegre.